Nolan Jones Player Props: Rockies vs. Padres

-The Colorado Rockies, including Nolan Jones (.212 batting average in his past 10 games), battle starter Seth Lugo and the San Diego Padres at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Nolan Jones (batting .212 in his past 10 games) and the Colorado Rockies play the San Diego Padres, whose starting pitcher will be Pedro Avila.
+First pitch is at 8:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Athletics.
+He strung together two hits (going 2-for-4) in his most recent game against the Athletics.

 Nolan Jones Game Info & Props vs. the Padres